-- Be sure to protect the rental owner (and your things!) by keeping the vacation home locked up when you are away, just like you would at home.
+- Remember to protect the property owner (and your stuff!) by keeping the home locked up when you are away, just like you would in your own home.

-- Make a point to walk through the rental home one final time and check for damage.
-We suggest walking through with the rental manager whenever feasible (often this isn't possible)..
-If the property owner is not available, remember to take photos of the property to record its condition.
+- When everything is out, begin a walk-through of the property to verify no property damage occurred during your remain.
+We suggest walking through with the rental manager whenever you can (this isn't always the case)..
+If the property manager is not available, make certain to take photos of the property to record its condition.

 - Did you have a good time?
 Many rental sites request comments after your stay .
 Property owners and rental managers will thank you for glowing ratings.
 If something was disagreeable and they failed to fix it in a reasonable manner, or when the property wasn't as described, you should make it a point in your feedback.

 Learn from your Experience